-With implementation of the Organizational Alignment Core Standards program, some local associations that are considering a merger may choose a “chapter” structure to preserve their identity.
+With implementation of the Core Standards, some local associations that are considering a merger may choose a “chapter” structure to preserve their identity.
 NAR does not charter chapters, nor is there any defined chapter structure within the REALTOR® organization.
 However, through the years some associations have surrendered their charter to merge into another association, with the resulting association creating a community-based chapter that allows the former association to retain a local presence and a measure of local identity.
 An association can also establish chapters without being in a merger.
 The resulting structure typically offers greater efficiencies and economies of scale.

 What is a chapter?

 A chapter is a subunit of an existing, chartered local association of REALTORS®, with that association of REALTORS® being the only chartered (or recognized) entity.
 A chapter may be an affiliated organization with its own governance and purpose, but whose interests are aligned to some degree with NAR's objectives.
 A chapter may also be a subunit of a state association, but the geographic area formerly held by that chapter would be unassigned.

 How are the privileges and responsibilities of a chapter determined?